top of page

 I HAVE SET YOU BEFORE MY EYES

-Mimicking the symmetry of a Shiviti, an ancient Jewish practice where the word 'God' is placed at the center as a reminder of its importance, Jazmín, whose name in Persian means 'a gift from God', places herself at the center of this series.
-Replacing the word 'God' with 'Jazmín' and other words, she traces the silent imprints of every place she has called home.
-Through words and images, she weaves a tapestry of memory, identity and meaning, where the past flows into the present and each place becomes a mirror to the questions life poses to her.
+Mimicking the symmetry of a Shiviti, an ancient Jewish practice in which the word “God” is placed at the center as a reminder of its significance, Jazmín, whose name in Persian means “a gift from God", places herself at the heart of this series.
+Once centered, the symmetric format of the Shiviti traces the silent imprints of every place she has called home.

 THE DARK NIGHT OF THE SOUL